shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 ```

 > [!ALERT]
-> The Azure Copilot won't always provide you with the exact commands to run but it will provide you with the necessary information to get you started.
+> The Azure Copilot may not always provide you with the exact commands to run but it will provide you with the necessary information to get you started.

 The instructions should be very close to what you need.
 You can either follow the instructions and/or reference the docs it replies with or you can run the following commands to quickly create an Azure OpenAI service account.